 A number of schools have now assisted the council in its monitoring programme, with diffusion tubes located on their premises.
 Each month we asked the participating schools to assist in exchanging tubes and the sample from the previous month was then sent away for testing.
 The data collected was relayed back to the school for educational purposes and also formed part of our reporting on air quality in the borough.
 Teaching resources have been developed to help explain air quality issues to children and to view and manipulate their monitoring results using Excel tables.

 Your school can take part too!
 If you are interested in joining our monitoring programme or downloading the teaching resources, please follow the link below to find out more:

+Why not start by leaving the car at home one day a week?
 Walking or cycling to school is not only good for your health but it will save on fuel costs and help reduce local air pollution.
 Using public transport whenever you can will also reduce traffic congestion and improve air quality.

 You may have friends, family or neighbours who also drive their children to the same school or one nearby.
 Why not take turns to drive or walk the children to school?
 If you don't know anyone who lives near you, why not check whether your school has a travel plan.
 Further guidance can be found within the School Travel Plan & Safer Routes to School.

 If you arrive at school a little early - don't sit in your car with the engine idling and/or your air conditioning running continuously - switch your engine off; you'll save fuel, money and improve local air quality!

 Improving the energy efficiency of your school will help reduce your energy bills, as well reducing the air pollution associated with power generation and can improve your schools environmental image; your school may even be accredited for your achievements through Government Accreditation Schemes.